tomduck/pandoc-latex-extensions/README.md

 Processors process document `meta`data and content `blocks`.
 These are used mostly for injecting LaTeX into the document `meta`data.
 Block processing can also be performed, although `action(...)` is generally preferred.

-The best way to write a new filter is to adapt an existing filter that does something close to what you want.
+The best way to write a new filter is to adapt an existing filter that does something close to what is desired.

 ----